- Academic English Studies (ESL)

 Critique of Institutions

 This section of Fall E&D will address the influential role that various institutions play in our lives.
 Through the close reading of selected texts, we will examine how they describe, stage an encounter with, and / or subject to criticism a number of social institutions.
-The critical perspectives we will engage take many forms and are concentrated on distinct institutions in the writings of our authors, whether it be in Plato (the court), Frederick Douglass (slavery), Virginia Woolf (education), Karl Marx and Friedrich Engels (economic institutions), Frantz Fanon and Edward W. Said (colonial institutions), or Saskia Sassen (contemporary globalization).
+The critical perspectives we will engage take many forms and are concentrated on distinct institutions in the writings of our authors, whether it be in Plato (the court), Frederick Douglass (slavery), Virginia Woolf (education), Franz Kafka (legal institutions), Karl Marx and Friedrich Engels (economic institutions), or Saskia Sassen (contemporary globalization).
 In the course of our discussions of these authors over the semester, we will additionally gain valuable insights into the traditions of modern social thought and critical theory.
 Although our readings will cover a range of historical contexts, there will be a particular focus on the many-sided significance of modernity and globalization – keys to understanding the formation of our contemporary institutions.

 Ph.D., Religious Studies – Religion & Culture